dreipol/storybook-confluence-addon/README.md

         'Default',
         () => <ComponentExample/>,
         {
-            // one or more confluence image ids concatenated via commas
+          // the id of the confluence page we want to fetch
           confluence: {
              id: 'foo',
           },